Faculty study the factors that influence health behavior choices and the role of the community in public health problems and solutions.

 Specialty/Research focus: drinking restraint; malt liquor and marijuana use, psychosocial factors in substance use; women's issues; smoking

-Gary A. Giovino, PhD, MS Professor and Chair
+Gary A. Giovino, PhD, MS Associate Dean for Faculty Affairs, Professor

 Projects: Global tobacco control.
 Chair of the Questionnaire Review Committee and the Analysis Committee of the Global Adult Tobacco Survey.
 Member of the Global Tobacco Surveillance System Expert Advisory Committee.